tony-aw/tinycodet/README.md

-not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, Infix operators for custom row- and column-wise sorting of matrices, and in-place modifying unreal replacers.
-The ‘tidyoperators’ R-package also adds the stringi-like stri_locate_ith function.
+not-in), safer float (in)equality operators, in-place modifying mathematical arithmetic, string arithmetic, string sub-setting, in-place modifying string arithmetic, in-place modifying string sub-setting, in-place modifying unreal replacers, and infix operators for custom row- and column-wise rank-based ordering of matrices.
+The ‘tidyoperators’ R-package also adds the stringi-like stri_locate_ith and stri_join_mat functions.
 It also adds string functions to replace, extract, add-on, transform, and re-arrange, the ith pattern occurrence or position.
-And it includes some helper functions for more complex string arithmetic.
-Most stringi pattern expressions options (regex, fixed, coll, charclass) are available for all string-pattern-related functions, when appropriate.
+Most stringi pattern expressions options are available for the string-pattern-related functions, when appropriate.
 This package adds the transform_if function.
 This package also allows integrating third-party parallel computing packages (like stringfish) for some of its functions.